-We are thrilled to release the Injective Insurance Fund.
+The Injective Insurance Fund has been released.
 All users will be able to interact with the Insurance Fund shortly, which will serve as a key step for launching decentralized derivatives on Equinox.

-In this piece, we will delve into the conceptual background of the role of an insurance fund in derivatives exchange as well as the unique features of the Injective Insurance Fund.
+This piece will cover the conceptual background of the role of an insurance fund in derivatives exchange as well as the unique features of the Injective Insurance Fund.

 What is an Insurance Fund?